New Year’s Resolutions Ideas: 70 Achievable Goals to Set for Yourself

 40. Reduce your debt

-Getting out of debt is a good New Year’s resolution, but that might not be possible.
+Getting out of debt is a good New Year’s resolution, but that might not be entirely possible.

-However, one thing you can certainly do is reduce your total debt.
+However, one thing you can certainly do is work on reducing your total debt.

 42. Swap soda or other sugary drinks for tea